Updated 6 October 2019

 I first had experience with Infratonic 8000 in my medical massage therapist’s office, who told me that she first used one on herself at the office of another medical massage therapist before she purchased an Infratonic for her office.

 I realize that this is a rather expensive unit, and if I hadn’t used it in my medical massage therapist’s office for a recurring injury and its pain, I would have hesitated to buy my own, especially since no one seemed to know if the Infratonic 9 would help reduce my migraine pain.
-Their money-back guarantee convinced me to purchase my own, and I was saving money to buy it when I learned that Sound Vitality allows you to make a purchase via PayPal Installment.
+Their money-back guarantee convinced me to purchase my own, and I was saving money to buy it when I learned that The Chi Institute allows you to make a purchase via PayPal Installment.

 You do not need a physician’s prescription or a medical massage license to purchase an Infratonic 9.
 I am not aware of any insurance companies’ covering the cost of the device, although you can purchase an I-9 with the funds in a Health Savings Account (HSA) if you have one.

-go to my Migraine / Chronic Pain page
+see my Migraine & Chronic Pain page.

 I may receive a small commission, at no additional cost to you.*